 • As simple as possible and no simpler.
 Sometimes we get stuck because we over-complicate the complex.
 So it is with alchemical procedures.
 This principle helps us to continually question our urge to improve things by adding that extra ingredient into the mix.

 • Keep it close.
-This is the only principle that we have added since the Practice Guide was published.
+This is the first principle that we added after the Practice Guide was published.
 Basically, one way or another, information—no matter how subtle—comes to us through the body.
 This principle is guiding us in the pitching and formulation of questions for our inquiries.
 Even when there is a vast overarching question guiding an inquiry, the question we take into the silence with us as we enter circle together needs to be sufficiently close to our own lived experience in order for the body to resonate and react or respond.

 A word of warning around principles!